 - 18.1.
 The Chief Constable has responsibility for conducting a review of the effectiveness of the governance framework within Derbyshire Constabulary at least annually.
 This review is informed by the work of the Director of Finance and Business Services and managers within Derbyshire Constabulary who have responsibility for the development and maintenance of the governance environment.
-In preparing the Annual Governance Statement for 2018/19 the Commissioner has placed reliance on this review and the Annual Governance Statement of Derbyshire Constabulary. - 18.2.
+In preparing the Annual Governance Statement for 2019/20 the Commissioner has placed reliance on this review and the Annual Governance Statement of Derbyshire Constabulary. - 18.2.
 Internal Audit provided an independent opinion on the adequacy and effectiveness of the system of internal control and concluded that reasonable assurance can be given regarding the overall internal control environment, with no areas of concern identified by Internal Audit during 2018/19.
 The overall opinion is that 'adequate and effective risk management, control and governance processes were in place to manage the achievement of the organisations objectives. - 18.3.
-In the Annual Audit Letter for 2017/18, the External Auditor reported that he had issued an unqualified opinion on the Statement of Accounts and an unqualified conclusion on the Constabulary's arrangements for securing economy, efficiency and effectiveness in use of resources.
+In the Annual Audit Letter for 2018/19, the External Auditor reported that he had issued an unqualified opinion on the Statement of Accounts and an unqualified conclusion on the Constabulary's arrangements for securing economy, efficiency and effectiveness in use of resources.
 He also reported that he had not identified any significant weaknesses in the Constabulary's internal control arrangements. - 18.4.
 The annual inspections of police effectiveness, efficiency and legitimacy (PEEL) undertaken by Her Majesty's Inspectorate of Constabulary and Fire & Rescue Services (HMICFRS) looked at three key areas.
-(The assessment for Derbyshire Police is show in italics) - The extent to which the Constabulary is effective at keeping people safe and reducing crime (GOOD) - The extent to which the Constabulary is efficient at keeping people safe and reducing crime (GOOD) - The extent to which the Constabulary is legitimate at keeping people safe and reducing crime (GOOD)
+(The assessment for Derbyshire Police is show in italics)